PennLINC/babs/docs/source/walkthrough.rst

 Step 1.3.
 Prepare a YAML file for the BIDS App
 -------------------------------------------------------------

-Finally, we'll prepare a YAML file that instructs BABS for how to run the BIDS App.
+Finally, you'll prepare a YAML file that instructs BABS for how to run the BIDS App.
 Below is an example YAML file for toy BIDS App:

 .. developer's note: ref below: https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-literalinclude